nusenu/ContactInfo-Information-Sharing-Specification/README.md

 ```

 ### btc
-Bitcoin or [OpenAlias](https://openalias.org/) address where people can send donations to support the operation of this tor relay.
+Bitcoin or [OpenAlias](https://openalias.org/) address where people can send donations to support the operation of this Tor relay.

 length: < 100 characters